CaicedoLab/dinov2_experiments/JUMP/README.md

 ### 1. Run `condor_submit training.sub` to submit a job to a cluster.
 Both neccessary files found in `./CHTC`
   - Add wandb api key to `training.sh` if you would like to track training metrics
   - Be sure to update the docker image for your own use case
-  - Files and directories can be stored persistently in the `/scratch` directory within the job
+  - Files and directories can be stored persistently in the `/scratch` directory within the job.
+(Recommended for storing datasets)